HappyBerrysBoy/magic-millstone/README.md

 ## 📱 LINE MiniDapp Integration

-Magic Millstone is designed as a LINE Messenger MiniDapp, providing native mobile DeFi experience:
+Magic Millstone is designed as a LINE Messenger MiniDapp, providing a native mobile-first DeFi experience:

 ### Supported Features